Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 Contributed by Arzo of Arzo Travels

-Out of all the solo female travel tips I can give you, learning self defense is it.
+Out of all the solo female travel tips I can give you, learning self-defense is it.
 It is a tool that you will be able to carry with you at all times.
-Not only does it give you self-confidence in your own abilities; it can actually really help you out if it comes to the crunch.
+Not only does it give you self-confidence in your own abilities, but it can actually really help you out if it comes to the crunch.

-I learnt self defense for 3 months straight at a Jiu Jitsu school in China.
-I honestly didn’t particularly enjoy the training but I knew that mastering these different moves would give me the power to nip potentially dangerous situations in the bud…and manage them fully if things got out of hand.
+I learned self-defense for 3 months straight at a Jiu-Jitsu school in China.
+Although I didn’t particularly enjoy the training, I understood that mastering these various moves would equip me with the ability to avert potentially dangerous situations and effectively manage them if they escalated.

 Unfortunately, my skills had to be put to the test when I encountered a situation in India.
-I am thankful everyday for having learnt Jiu Jitsu.
+I am thankful every day for having learned Jiu-Jitsu.
 It saved my life.
-If there’s one thing that you should learn as a woman, regardless of whether you are travelling or not, self defense is it.
+If there’s one thing that you should learn as a woman, regardless of whether you are travelling or not, self-defense is it.

 However please let me stress this…